 Periodontal disease is often identified by its different stages.
 The earliest stage of periodontal disease is gingivitis, which is completely reversible with the right care and treatment.
 However, left untreated, the disease can advance into a more serious form known as periodontitis.

-Irritated gums are one of the first signs of early periodontal disease.
+Irritated gums are one of the first signs of early gum disease.
 However, other symptoms may develop as a result of the infection, including:

 If you find yourself experiencing any of the above symptoms, we highly recommend scheduling an appointment with our office so we can treat the infection before it has the chance to advance.